mailchimp/MailChimp.tmbundle/readme.md

 * Templates
   * x Preview From MC: Rendered version of the Source (on MC) from our popup preview.
 Allows you to look at User/Gallery/Base
-  * x Source: Browse and Pull down the source for a template.
+  * x Select: Browse and Pull down the source for a template.
               Sets the Template ID in mc.ini
               Currently allows User/Gallery/Base.
 This will change to match workflow a bit more
               ie: you can only Upload your User templates, so it might make sense to split this into 2 distinct functions